elastxy/beautiful-jekyll/tutorials.md

 ## Quick Start
 These instructions will get you a copy of the project up and running on your local machine for showcasing basic features, development and testing purposes.

-A Deployment section will be provided with notes on how to deploy the project on a live and distributed system.
+A Deployment section will be provided in the future with notes on how to deploy the project on a live and distributed system.

 ### Prerequisites
 - JDK 8/9